Harvest Moon: Back to Nature: Story

-As a young boy, the main character, defaultly named Pete, went to his grandfather's farm for the summer.
+As a young boy, the main character, named Pete by default, went to his grandfather's farm for the summer.
 His grandfather was too busy taking care of the farm to spend much time with him, so the boy explored the town and countryside on his own.
 The boy befriended his grandfather's puppy and met a little girl his own age with whom he became close friends.
 When the summer was over the boy had to go back home, but he promised the little girl that he would return someday.
 Ten years later, years after his grandfather's death, the boy, now a grown man, returns to the town to take over the farm.
 Upon meeting the main character, mayor and other villagers decide that he would be allowed to stay as the rightful owner if he restored the farm to its original state within three years.
 Otherwise, he would have to leave.
 If he is successful and has married one of the bachelorettes, he will be allowed to stay and his wife reveals that she is the young girl from his childhood.

-The girl part story began at a ship, where the female character, defaultly named Claire, befriended a fellow passenger, but tragedy struck.
-The passenger ship she was in sunk, she was the sole survivor, and washed ashore to the village where she found by a boy.
-She was revived by the villagers and she was given the abandoned farm to start over her life, after they learn of the situation she had.
+The girl part of the story began at a ship, where the female character, named Claire by default, befriended a fellow passenger, but tragedy struck.
+The passenger ship she was in sunk, she was the sole survivor, and washed ashore at the village where she was found by a boy.
+She was revived by the villagers and she was given the abandoned farm to start her life over, after the villagers learn of her situation.
 The story ends if she marries a bachelor, who is revealed to be the same boy who found her.